-Purchases over $5,000 and up to $25,000 will require a minimum of three (3) quotes to be taken by the Office of Procurement.
-At least two (2) quotes must be obtained from HUBs (companies owned by women or minorities).
-The Office of Procurement Services will approve exceptions to these procedures only when circumstances warrant deviation.
+Purchases of $15,000 and up to $50,000 will require a minimum of three (3) quotes to be taken by the Office of Procurement or the department.
+At least two (2) quotes must be obtained from HUBs (companies owned by women or minorities, or service disabled veterans).
+All quotes must be valid for 30 days.
+Note: See Section IV if using a GPO

-Purchases over $25,000 will require formal written bids or proposals in response to a written solicitation issued by the Office of Procurement.
-At least two (2) bids or proposals must be obtained from HUBs (companies owned by women or minorities).
-The Office of Procurement Services will approve exceptions to these procedures only when circumstances warrant deviation.
+Purchases over $1 million will require formal written bids or proposals in response to a written solicitation issued by the Office of Procurement.
+At least two (2) bids or proposals must be obtained from HUBs (companies owned by women, minorities, or service-disabled veterans).
+Additionally, purchase is subject to Board of Regents Rule 10501.

 Requisitions for Open Market Procurements

-An official UTShare Requisition and appropriate UTAFlow approval form is completed for open market procurements exceeding $5,000.
+An official UTShare Requisition and appropriate UTAFlow approval form is completed for open market procurements $15,000 and over.

 The department head must approve the UTAFlow form which will route to the Office of Procurement for processing.

-Section V. Purchase of Items for Resale Only
+Section VI.
+Purchase of Items for Resale Only

-Auxiliary departments having authority to purchase items for resale only may do so without going through the Office of Procurement Services so long as such departments have appropriate written procurement procedures approved by the Office of Procurement Services.
+Auxiliary departments having authority to purchase items for resale only may do so without going through the Office of Procurement Services so long as such departments have appropriate written procurement procedures approved by the Office of Procurement Services and those procedures are followed for the resale.
 The retail store in the University Center, the Fort Worth Maverick Market, and the Health Services Pharmacy are authorized to purchase items for resale.

-Departments will be sent an email when this situation occurs advising of the specifics.
+Departments will be sent an email when this situation occurs.

-The steps outlined in Section IV.
-A. 1. should be followed for all purchase orders regardless of the invoice dollar amount for materials and the payment of invoices, with the following two exceptions:
+The steps outlined in Section V A. 1. should be followed for all purchase orders regardless of the invoice dollar amount for materials and the payment of invoices, with the following two exceptions:

 Purchases for $4,000 or less, including freight charges, that can be made with the ProCard and for which a suitable supplier can be identified (See Purchasing Card (ProCard) Program (Procedure 4-11).